-The University of Manchester – Middle East Centre (formerly known as the Manchester Business School) opened with its flagship MBA course at Dubai Knowledge Park in 2006.
-Today, the university has supported over 2,000 part-time MBA students with a regional community of around 2,500 alumni and actively works to create professional networking opportunities to help enrich the wider business community.
-It is the largest and fastest growing centre in The University of Manchester international network.
+The University of Manchester – Middle East Centre opened at Dubai Knowledge Park in 2006 with the launch of its flagship Global Part-time MBA programme.
+Today, the centre has supported over 2,894 part-time MBA students and graduated over 1,849.
+The centre team also supports a regional community of around 2,800 alumni and actively works to create professional networking opportunities to help enrich the wider business community.
+The Middle East Centre is the largest and fastest growing centre in The University of Manchester’s international network.

-The university works in a range of collaborations with professional bodies such as CIMA, ACCA, IMA, PMI and CIPD, as well as UK organisations including UKTI, British Business Group and British Centres for Business.
-In addition, The University of Manchester - Middle East Centre has forged a range of partnerships with public and private sector organisations through its Talent Management Partnership programme.
+The University works in a range of collaborations with professional bodies such as IMA, ACCA, and Society of Engineers, as well as UK organisations including UKTI, British Business Group and British Centres for Business.
+In addition, The University of Manchester - Middle East Centre has forged a range of partnerships with public and private sector organisations through its Strategic Talent Partnership programme.

 Economic growth area

-Dubai and the region continues to be an area of economic growth, with a solid business infrastructure, a healthy and developing business environment, areas of skills development that are supported by government, and businesses that are facing the challenges of maintaining economic growth through a period of economic change.
+Dubai and the region continue to be an area of dynamic economic growth, with solid business infrastructure, a healthy and developing business environment, areas of skills development that are supported by government, and businesses that are facing the challenges of maintaining economic growth through a period of economic change.

 Dynamic and vibrant city